taleinat/byteshift_strstr/README.md

 when searching through text with a very small alphabet (such as DNA sequences).

 If performance is important, benchmarking the relevant function with actual data on the intended hardware is highly recommended.
-This should be easy since these functions have the same interface as their common counterparts.
+This should be relatively easy since these functions have the same interface as their common counterparts.

 It is worth noting that the worst case complexity of the algorithm used by these functions is `O(n × m)`, where `n` is the length of the string and